Climate Change: Initiatives Aimed at Carbon Neutrality

 Hydroelectric power plant in Gunma Prefecture

-Gunma PPA model (based on materials provided by Gunma Prefecture)
+(Based on materials provided by Gunma Prefecture)

-Shin-Etsu Chemical’s Gunma Complex and Naoetsu Plant have installed cogeneration systems* that use natural gas to produce steam and electricity to support the operation of their manufacturing facilities.
+Shin-Etsu Chemical’s Gunma Complex and Naoetsu Plant have installed cogeneration systems*3 that use natural gas to produce steam and electricity to support the operation of their manufacturing facilities.
 In November 2022, the Gunma Complex added two gas turbine generators at the Isobe Plant and one at the Matsuida Plant in order to reduce greenhouse gas emissions.

+These cogeneration systems were awarded the Chairman's Award in the Industrial Category, the highest award, at COGENERATION AWARD 2023 sponsored by the Advanced Cogeneration and Energy Utilization Center JAPAN.
 With the introduction of these cogeneration systems, the Isobe and Matsuida plants were able to achieve a self-sufficiency rate of 100% and reduce CO2 emissions by approximately 24,000 t-CO2 per year in the future.

-*Cogeneration system (heat and power combined)
+*3Cogeneration system (heat and power combined)

 This system generates power with engines, turbines, and fuel cells using natural gas, petroleum, liquefied petroleum gas, etc., and simultaneously collects the generated heat as steam.
 Effective use of both electricity and waste heat can reduce CO2 emissions and improve economic efficiency through energy conservation.